hujb2000/meteor-tutorial-angularjs/README.md

 	So, for example, when a file is named my-angular-template.html is placed in the client folder. it will be available for ng-include or ui-router with the name client/my-angular-template.html

+3. We are using the $meteor service to bind out Tasks colection to our $scope.tasks variable.
+Now every change that will happen to each of those objects will by synced in real time across our stack.